WarlyFarly-Github/fry-engine-github/example_mods/weeks/readme.txt

 Add your custom weeks here!
-it must contain a folder that's your songs name and a .json file in it.
+it must contain a .json file with your weeks name.